Advocate for Migraine – With Feet

 Miles for Migraine Races

 Things are starting to change.
-Miles for Migraine will host its 3rd walk/run this year in Philadelphia on October 8th (San Francisco and Chicago were in August and September).
-Runnin’ for Research will host its’ three races on October 8th as well.
-Miles for Migraine plans to expand the number of walks/runs around the country over the next four years to 25 events.
-Next year we are adding walk/runs in Washington DC and Phoenix, Arizona.
-Soon we will grow by 6 or 7 races a year.
+Miles for Migraine will host its 4th walk/run this year in Philadelphia on Saturday, October 5th.
+Runnin’ for Research will host its’ three races on September 28th (Morgantown, WV, Kingsport, TN & Denver, CO) as well.
+Miles for Migraine plans to expand the number of walks/runs around the country over the next few years to 25 events!

 Raising a awareness